 Temporary pacing wires should only be inserted by experienced practitioners.
 There is evidence that specialist practitioners have a much lower rate of complications than trainees and generalists.

 - Ensure that a defibrillator and other resuscitation equipment are immediately accessible.

 - The procedure requires strict aseptic technique, using a mask, gown and gloves.

 - ECG monitoring is required but the ECG leads should be off the chest.

-- Cannulate the right subclavian, right internal jugular or right femoral vein, using Seldinger's technique of guidewire and dilators to place a sheath of the correct size to allow passage of the pacing wire.
+- Cannulate the appropriate vein, using Seldinger's technique of guidewire and dilators to place a sheath of the correct size to allow passage of the pacing wire.